-These easements eliminate the threat of development to enrolled acres and are designed by the landowner and USDA Natural Resources Conservation Service.
-Land eligible for wetland reserve easements includes farmed or converted playas that can be successfully and cost-effectively restored.
+These easements eliminate the threat of development on enrolled acres and restore the wetland functions.
+Land eligible for wetland reserve easements includes farmed or prior converted playa wetlands that can be successfully and cost-effectively restored.
 Applications are prioritized based on the potential for protecting and enhancing habitat for migratory birds and other wildlife.
 The enrollment process includes a wetland reserve restoration easement plan to restore, protect, and enhance the playa’s functions and values.
-Landowners may apply at any time through their local USDA Service Center.
+Learn more about Wetland Reserve Easements.

 Conservation Reserve Program (CRP)